vishvAsa/rAmAnujIyam/tattvam/parichaya-sanxepAH/venkaTArya-vedAnta-kArikAvalI/sarva-prastutiH/06_nitya-vibhUti-nirUpaNam.md

 <details><summary>कृष्णमाचार्यः (En)</summary>

-4. This kind of substance is formed with divine elements described in the hymns of Pañco- panisad.
+4. This kind of substance is formed with divine elements described in the hymns of Pañcopanisad.
 This is the Eternal Wealth of the Lord Visņu and is in the form of Ananda ( Bliss).
 </details>